A young caregiver’s raw words to her father with Alzheimer’s

 We tend to think of dementia as a condition that primarily affects older persons, and issues of early-onset are often overlooked, including its impact on family members.

-The challenges that young caregivers face are unique, especially with having to cope with the struggles of adolescence, alongside competing demands of school and caregiving.
+For young caregivers like Melissa in Singapore where one in 10 people over 60 has dementia, the challenges they face are unique, especially with having to cope with the struggles of adolescence, alongside competing demands of school and caregiving.

 Melissa is working to address this gap through Project We Forgot, a community platform she kickstarted, which offers support for young caregivers of persons with dementia.